Med-PaLM vs GPT-5.3: The Danger of Generalist AI in Healthcare

 | Hallucination | Moderate (Creative) | Low (Grounded) |

-We use Med-PaLM because it understands nuance.
-It knows that "chest pain" in a diabetic elder is a completely different risk scenario than "chest pain" in an anxious young athlete.
+We use Med-PaLM because it understands the nuance.
+It knows that “chest pain” in an elderly diabetic patient is a completely different risk scenario from “chest pain” in an anxious young athlete.

 In healthcare, specificity saves lives.
 Hallucination kills.
 That's why our architectural choice is non-negotiable.